 On to La Paz.
 Cool historic city with a huge and impressive malecon (waterfront).
 You can catch a ferry to mainland here or drink too much and haggle over an over priced hotel room.
 From here we made our way to Todos Santos, the town – All kinds of cool stuff here including the “Hotel California”.
 No we didn’t go in.
 But it looked nice.
 We posted up here for a few days, more accurately in Cerritos and Pescadero, where the waves are commensurate with the crowds they attract.
 But, still the area has all the trappings that make you feel right at home; including Baja Beans, a sick little coffee spot with a custom made “Slayer” espresso machine (made in Seattle).

 The cape is warm, tropical and “settled in” – Heard of Cabo San Lucas?
-You can still find that perfect little – OR macking! – wave you needed and that shot of mezcal.
-And without fighting over it, sometimes.
+You can still find that perfect little, or not so little wave you craved and that shot of mezcal you never heard of.
+And without fighting over it… Sometimes.
 And as with anything else in Baja California, you just need to time it right.